MrPotato-04/MrPotato-04/README.md

 - :book: Studying at ROC van Flevoland Almere Buiten.

+- 🏢 Currently at an internship at Jaspers Media

 - :recycle: I'm a Professional ~~copy paster~~ Code recycler.

 - :potato: In my free time, I'm a potato